-Readmissions frequent in month after hospital dischargeJanuary 22nd, 2013 in Health /
+Readmissions frequent in month after hospital dischargeJanuary 22, 2013 in Medicine & Health / Health

 Following hospitalization for heart attacks, heart failure, or pneumonia, patients are at high risk of being readmitted for a broad spectrum of medical conditions in the month following hospital discharge, research at Yale School of Medicine shows.
 The study appears in the Jan.
 23/30 issue of the Journal of the American Medical Association.

 Hospital readmission has garnered significant interest from patient advocates, payers such as insurance companies, and policymakers, but neither the timing nor causes of readmissions have been well described.

 The authors studied older patients with traditional Medicare health insurance who were readmitted within 30 days after hospitalization for heart attacks, heart failure, or pneumonia from 2007 through 2009.

 Readmissions were frequent throughout the month after hospitalization and resulted from a wide spectrum of medical conditions regardless of a patient's age, sex, or race, or the time since the patient's hospital discharge.
 In the great majority of cases, readmission was for a medical condition that was different from the cause of initial hospitalization.